Nobuharu Matsushita: GT300

-2021
+GT500

 For the 2021 season, Matsushita decided to join Nissan in the GT500 class, despite having been a Honda junior throughout his career.
 He was placed at Team Impul alongside Kazuki Hiramine.
 The duo won the fifth round at Sportsland Sugo, ending a five year win drought for the Impul team.
 They nearly also won round seven at Motegi, but Hiramine ran out of fuel on the final lap while leading, although he was able to coast to the finish in third.
 They finished the season eighth in the championship, the best result for Nissan drivers that year.

+Matsushita rejoined Honda as a factory driver and signed with Astemo Real Racing to race with Koudai Tsukakoshi.
+Matsushita replaced Bertrand Baguette, who went to Team Impul.
+For two seasons, he won only one race in Autopolis 2022.

+Matsushita then return to ARTA to race with Tomoki Nojiri.